 Typically, only one GPS is necessary to track your deployment.
 Using more than one GPS may bring confusion into your data.
 Click View connected GPS... to see all listening ports.
 Click the Port button to disconnect.

 20 User calibration

 Factory calibration coefficients are calculated for each sensor, and the coefficients are stored on the instrument.

 RBR calibration certificates contain calibration equations, coefficients, and residuals for each sensor.
-Hard copies are provided with each shipment.
-RBR can replace lost or misplaced calibration certificates upon request.
+Calibration certificates are available for download: